1. Academic Validation

 Abstract

 Background: Free radical production seems to be involved in the pathogenesis of a number of ocular diseases.
 Certain beta-adrenoceptor antagonists display antioxidant properties, but these have not been ascribed to any of the presently used ophthalmic beta-adrenoceptor antagonists.
-Therefore, we examined the influence of ophthalmic beta-adrenoceptor antagonists and other antiglaucoma drugs on stimulated lipid peroxidation in rat brain homogenates.
+Therefore, we examined the influence of ophthalmic beta-adrenoceptor antagonists and Other antiglaucoma drugs on stimulated lipid peroxidation in rat brain homogenates.

 Methods: Lipid peroxidation in rat brain homogenates was stimulated by iron/ascorbate or sodium nitroprusside.
 Lipid peroxidation was assessed by the formation of thiobarbituric acid reactive species (TBARS).